 If actual future demand or market conditions are less favorable than those projected by management, additional inventory write-downs may be required.
 Inventory consists of finished goods and consignment raw materials.
-We recorded inventory write downs of \$48,000, \$0.1 million, \$0.3 million, \$5,000 and \$0.1 million for fiscal 2013, fiscal 2014, fiscal 2015 and for the three months ended April 30, 2014 and 2015, respectively.
+We recorded inventory write downs of \$48,000, \$0.1 million and \$0.3 million for fiscal 2013, fiscal 2014 and fiscal 2015, respectively.